Tuberculosis (TB) is one of the world's deadliest diseases.

 • MALDI-TOF, PCR, and 16S rRNA sequencing are all performed daily with fresh subcultures.

-• M. tuberculosis complex positive organisms will be identified to the species level by PCR.
+• M. tuberculosis complex-positive organisms are identified to the species level by PCR.

 • Positive culture preliminary reports are updated with the progress of the identification.

-• Positive cultures are reported as a final report after the organism has grown on solid media and the organism morphology is consistent with the initial identification.
+• Positive culture results are shared in a final report once the organism has grown on solid media and the organism morphology is consistent with the initial identification.

 AFB Susceptibility Testing

-For organisms outside of the list above, the physician should decide if susceptibility testing is appropriate.
-We will proceed with susceptibility testing at the physician's request for these isolates.
+For organisms other than those listed above, the clinician should decide if susceptibility testing is appropriate.
+ARUP will proceed with susceptibility testing at the clinician’s request for these isolates.

 Unless ARUP receives a specific request, susceptibility testing will not be performed on isolates received within 90 days of a previous specimen, even if the isolates are from different sources.